Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 Once a new issue is created, it will go onto the [project board](https://github.com/orgs/Bioinformatics-Research-Network/projects/1).
 If something is high urgency it will go into "Todo".
 If it is low urgency, it should go in the "Backlog".

 Anyone can assign themselves to an issue.
-If, for some reason, we need someone else to work on it instead, then someone will politely ask you to either share if you've already started work, or give up the issue if you haven't started yet.
+If we need someone else to work on it instead, then someone will **politely** ask you to give up the issue.

 #### CODEOWNERS